palashakare123/palashakare123/README.md

  📫 How to reach me:
-Visit my [Website ](https://palashakare.netlify.app/)🌐 Connect with me on LinkedIn 👨🏻‍💻
+Visit my [Website ](https://palashakare.netlify.app/)🌐 Connect with me on [LinkedIn](https://www.linkedin.com/in/palashakare/) 👨🏻‍💻 Shoot Me an palashakare123@gmail.com 💌
-Follow me on Instagram ✨
-Shoot Me an Email 💌

 -->